Preventive medicine · Dogs and cats

 Tracking trends

 Year over year, we compare weight, body condition, blood panels and overall health.
-These trends are often more meaningful than any isolated result.
+These trends are often more telling than any isolated result.

 Your peace of mind

-Knowing your pet has been examined head to tail, everything is on record, and a plan is in place — that peace of mind is priceless.
+Knowing your pet has been examined thoroughly, everything is on record and a plan is in place: that peace of mind is real.

 Complete physical exam: nose to tail

-Mouth, teeth and gums, ears, eyes, skin and coat, heart and lungs, abdominal palpation, joints, pain and mobility assessment.
+Mouth, teeth and gums, ears, eyes, skin and coat, heart and lungs, abdominal palpation, joints, pain and mobility.
 Every system is reviewed methodically.

-Why it matters: Your pet can't tell us where it hurts.
-A structured exam detects what's invisible on the surface: a fractured tooth under the gum line, a painful joint, an early abdominal mass.
+Why it matters : A structured exam detects what's invisible on the surface: a fractured tooth under the gum line, a painful joint, an early abdominal mass.

-We record exact weight and assess body condition on a standardized 1–9 scale, comparing to previous visits to detect trends.
+We record exact weight and assess body condition on a standardized 1-to-9 scale, comparing to previous visits to spot a trend.

-Why it matters: Obesity is one of the most common — and most underestimated — health problems in pets.
-Catching a trend early means acting before consequences (diabetes, arthritis, cardiac issues) set in.
+Why it matters : Obesity is one of the most common and most underestimated health problems in pets.
+Catching a trend early means acting before diabetes, arthritis or cardiac issues set in.

 Full lifestyle review